ashwinbhola/Regressionist.github.io/projects.md

 + **Recommendation system**: Implemented content based filtering and collaborative filtering methods to generate recommendations for existing users.
 Achieved RMSE value of 0.94 on the test set (MovieLens 20M dataset)

-+[**Sentiment anlaysis**](https://github.com/Regressionist/Sentiment-analysis): Classified Amazon reviews as postive and negative using RNN and bidirectional multilayer LSTM.
++ [**Sentiment anlaysis**](https://github.com/Regressionist/Sentiment-analysis): Classified Amazon reviews as postive and negative using RNN and bidirectional multilayer LSTM.
 Achieved classification accuracy of 0.952 on the test set

 ## Research experience